Abolished after just one year!? The unusual express train "Akita Relay" [Iwate Prefecture and Akita Prefecture]

 Spaceaero2 – Own work, CC BY-SA 3.0

-Since it departed and arrived at Morioka Station, which also serves the Tohoku Shinkansen, many people traveling to Akita likely transferred between the Tohoku Shinkansen and the "Tazawa"
+Since it departed from and arrived at Morioka Station, where the Tohoku Shinkansen also stops, many people likely traveled to Akita by transferring between the Tohoku Shinkansen and the "Tazawa"

 (the Akita Shinkansen "Komachi" was created primarily to eliminate the need to transfer between the Tohoku Shinkansen and the "Tazawa").

-The train was the 485 series electric train, which was the representative limited express train of the time and had been in service since the days of Japan National Railways, the predecessor of JR.
+The train cars were the 485 series electric train, which had been in service since the days of the Japanese National Railways (JNR), the predecessor of JR, and could be considered a representative example of limited express train cars at the time.

 Situation up to March 1996

-In the spring of 1996, construction work began to widen the rail spacing on the Tazawako Line in order to accommodate the Akita Shinkansen.
+In the spring of 1996, construction began to widen the rail spacing on the Tazawako Line in order to operate the Akita Shinkansen.

-Naturally, once the rail spacing was widened, the existing 485 series trains would no longer be able to operate.
+Naturally, with the rail spacing widened, the existing 485 series trains could no longer operate.

-As a result, the "Tazawa" was limited to running only between Akita Station and Aomori Station.
+As a result, the "Tazawa" train service was limited to the section between Akita Station and Aomori Station.

-Although the train no longer passed near Lake Tazawa, from which the name "Tazawa" originated, the name of the train remained the same.
+It no longer passed near Lake Tazawa, from which the train got its name, but the train name remained the same.

 Tazawako Line is suspended due to construction work

-This meant that there were no express trains that could access Akita Station from Tohoku Shinkansen stations
+This meant there would be no express trains providing access from Tohoku Shinkansen stations to Akita Station

 The Akita Relay express train runs between Kitakami Station and Akita Station via the Kitakami Line